pavolvarga/anki-analyzer/README.md

 ## Usage
 First, export your decks from Anki into a CSV file.<br/>
-You can used tutorial [How to export Anki Collection](./examples/anki-export/how-to-export-anki-file.md) for reference.<br/>
+You can use attached tutorial [How to export Anki Collection](./examples/anki-export/how-to-export-anki-file.md) for reference.<br/>
 App is written in [node.js](https://nodejs.org/en/), therefore you must install it.
 You also must have **node** and **npm** executables on the **PATH**.